linhn0510/linh_portfolio/README.md

 ORDER BY sales_percentage DESC;
 ````
 ![image](https://github.com/linhn0510/linhnguyen_portfolio/assets/125606128/b6d30f67-3cc7-4cd5-94c1-b255108a9b2d)

+Stores in downtown brought in more than half of the sales
 ### 9. Which 5 stores generated the most/least revenue?
 ````sql
 SELECT TOP 5 st.Store_Name AS store_name, CAST(SUM(s.Units * p.Product_Price) AS decimal(10, 2)) AS store_sales